Innovation in Behavioral Health (IBH) Model Frequently Asked Questions

 1. How are states permitted to use cooperative agreement funding?

-Participating states will receive up to $7.5 million in cooperative agreement funding over the IBH Model’s eight-year implementation period.
+Participating states will receive up to $7.5 million in cooperative agreement funding over the IBH Model’s eight-year performance period.
 States will receive this funding to increase their capacity to implement the Medicaid Payment Approach and care delivery framework.
 States will also use these funds to support Practice Participants.
 Examples of allowable uses of funding include but are not limited to:

 • Ensuring the flow and analysis of data needed for IBH Model monitoring, payment, and evaluation; and